-If one wishes to apply a doubly robust method in the continuous treatment setting, the simplest and likely the standard approach would be to discretize the treatment and use the methodology for discrete treatments \citep{robins2001comment,VanDerLaan:2003uu}.
-Unfortunately, this could result in misleading estimates, and in a (global) hypothesis testing setting can lead to significant loss of power, up to possibly reducing power to a trivial amount, i.e.\ reducing power to the level of the test.
+If one wishes to apply a doubly robust test in the continuous treatment setting, the simplest and likely the standard approach would be to discretize the treatment and use the methodology for discrete treatments \citep{robins2001comment,VanDerLaan:2003uu}.
+Unfortunately, this could result in misleading estimates, and can lead to possibly massive loss of power.
 Also, in many applications maintaining the treatment as a continuous variable is important for post-analysis interpretation.
+(As mentioned above, \cite{Galvao:2015ju} develop inference procedures for the dose response curve but require good, possibly parametric, estimators for the propensity score (see their assumptions N.1, G.IV).)
 If one wishes to use doubly robust methods without discretization, then \citet{Robins:2000gv} and \citet{Neugebauer:2007fg} allow this, but requires specifying a parametric model for the unknown causal treatment effect curve.
 If the parametric model is not plausible, then the results can be unreliable.
 Recently, a nonparametric doubly robust estimation method has been proposed (\citet{Kennedy:2017cq}), allowing for greater flexibility in modeling the nuisance parameters.
-Although the rates of nonparametrically estimating each nuisance function are slower than $\sqrt{n}$, the rate of estimating the causal estimand may be much faster than that for estimating either of the individual nuisance parameters (by virtue of the product rate discussed earlier), while alleviating the difficulty of model specification for nuisance parameters.
+Although the rates of nonparametrically estimating each nuisance function may be slower than $\sqrt{n}$, the rate of estimating the causal estimand may be much faster than that for estimating either of the individual nuisance parameters (by virtue of the product rate discussed earlier), while alleviating the difficulty of model specification for nuisance parameters.

 To the best of our knowledge, a completely nonparametric doubly robust approach for inference for a continuous treatment effect is not yet available.
-This turns out to be a significantly harder problem than estimation.
-It is worth emphasizing that ``double robustness'' for estimation does not automatically warrant ``double robustness'' for inference.
-See, for instance, related discussions in \citet{van2014targeted} and \citet{Benkeser_Carone_Laan_Gilbert_2017}, which demonstrated that inference for a binary treatment requires the estimators be doubly robust with respect to asymptotic linearity, stronger than simply being doubly robust for consistency.
+It is worth noting that ``double robustness'' for estimation does not automatically warrant ``double robustness'' for inference.
+See, for instance, related discussions in \citet{van2014targeted} and \citet{Benkeser_Carone_Laan_Gilbert_2017}.